Raibows/ChineseWordPlay/README.md

 pip3 install -r requirements.txt
 python3 run.py
 ```
-And I have packaged them into executable files on Windows(.exe) with pyinstaller.
+And I have packaged them into executable files on Windows(.exe ver2) with pyinstaller.
 You could run run.exe just like run any other amd64exe programs.
+But strongly suggest you build it yourself through pyinstaller becasue the release version may have some logic bugs.
+Make sure your version is up to date.

 ## Feedback